Category Archives: Uncategorized

 Abstract

-Coasts Sector: Phase I accomplishments
+Coasts and Floods Sector: Phase I and II accomplishments

-Coasts Sector: Phase II plans
+Coasts and Floods Sector: Phase III plans

-Project publications (Phase I and II)
+Project publications

 Zhang, F., P. M. Orton, M. Madajewicz, S. C. K. Jagupilla, and R. Bakhtyar (2020), Mortality during Hurricane Sandy: The effects of waterfront flood protection on Staten Island, New York, Natural Hazards, doi:10.1007/s11069-020-03959-0. open access.